paulrobello/par_scrape/README.md

 - Token usage and cost estimation

 ## Known Issues
-- Silent mode on windows still shows message about websocket.
+- Selenium silent mode on windows still shows message about websocket.
 There is no simple way to get rid of this.
 - Providers other than OpenAI are hit-and-miss depending on provider / model / data being extracted.

 ## Installation